Health, Wellness and Safety

 To report violations of A Tartan’s Responsibility or non-compliance by faculty and staff anonymously, please use the Ethics Hotline.

-Which health services are available for the fall semester?
+Which health services are available?

 University Health Services (UHS) remains available with adjusted services to best meet the needs of our community at this time.